 The nightstand BOQ must be written after the electrical rough-in plan is confirmed, not before.
 Every nightstand with integrated power requires a conduit position in the wall that must be installed before plastering.
 Writing the nightstand specification, confirming the power unit position in the shop drawing, sharing the drawing with the electrical contractor, and confirming conduit positions before wall finishes are applied takes two to three coordination steps that cost hours.
 Discovering that the conduit position does not align with the nightstand grommet after both the wall and the nightstand are finished costs days of remediation work and leaves a visible result regardless.

 Turkish hotel nightstand manufacturers produce for Ghana hotel projects regularly — and the quality and specification compliance range between suppliers is wide.
 A nightstand that appears identical in a product photograph can vary enormously in substrate quality, hardware grade, edge banding thickness, and moisture resistance.
-Specifying correctly and verifying against the specification before production release is what protects the project.

-Nightstand specification in Ghana hotel projects should be calibrated to the property’s star category and target guest profile — not because lower-category hotels deserve lower-quality nightstands, but because the specification elements that justify cost investment vary significantly between categories, and the operational requirements differ in ways that affect specification priorities.
+Nightstand specification should be calibrated to the property’s star category — not because lower-category hotels deserve lower-quality nightstands, but because the specification elements that justify cost investment vary between categories.

-Five-star and boutique hotels require nightstand specifications that function as part of a designed bed wall concept — often integrated with the headboard panel, incorporating concealed cable management, custom surface materials, and hardware selected for visual as well as functional quality.
-At this category, the nightstand is not specified independently — it is designed as part of a coordinated furniture system, with every dimension, surface, and hardware element confirmed against the headboard, bed base, and bedside lamp before technical drawings are produced.
-The specification and production process for five-star nightstands is indistinguishable from the process for any other custom furniture category — it begins with the design concept and ends with a sample-approved piece that matches every element of the technical drawing.
+Five-star and boutique hotels require nightstand specifications that function as part of a designed bed wall concept — often integrated with the headboard panel, incorporating concealed cable management and custom surface materials.
+The nightstand is not specified independently at this category — it is designed as part of a coordinated furniture system, with every dimension, surface, and hardware element confirmed against adjacent pieces before technical drawings are produced.

 Hotel nightstand packaging for sea freight from Turkey to Ghana requires specific consideration because nightstand surfaces — HPL tops, veneer panels, lacquered edges — are among the most vulnerable to transit damage of all guest room furniture categories.
 A wardrobe carcass panel can absorb minor packaging contact without visible damage.
-A nightstand top surface with a glass-smooth HPL finish shows a 10mm contact mark from inadequate inter-carton padding as clearly as a scratch from a sharp tool.
+A nightstand top surface with a glass-smooth HPL finish shows a contact mark from inadequate inter-carton padding as clearly as a scratch from a sharp tool.

-Container loading sequence matters for nightstands specifically because they are typically among the lighter and more surface-sensitive items in a hotel furniture container.
+Nightstands are typically among the lighter and more surface-sensitive items in a hotel furniture container.
 The correct loading position is above heavier items — wardrobes, bed bases — never below them.
-A nightstand carton under a wardrobe carton in a container that experiences normal sea freight vibration will show surface compression marks on the HPL top surface at the points where the carton above it contacts the nightstand through the packaging.
-This is not a manufacturing defect and is not covered by manufacturer warranty — it is a loading error that can be prevented by correct container loading sequence.
+A nightstand carton under a wardrobe carton in a container that experiences normal sea freight vibration will show surface compression marks at the points where the heavier carton contacts the nightstand through the packaging.
+This is a loading error, not a manufacturing defect, and is not covered by manufacturer warranty.
+Delivery day coordination for nightstands requires site rooms to be fully finished — floors laid, walls painted, electrical rough-in complete — before nightstands are installed.
+A nightstand stored in a finished carton on a dusty construction site for two weeks before installation may arrive at the installation date with surface contamination requiring cleaning before the room can be photographed.
+For how container loading sequence and packaging work together for the full Turkey-to-Ghana hotel furniture shipment, see the hotel furniture container loading guide.

 Standard hotel nightstand height runs 500 to 550mm — designed to sit level with or slightly below the top of the mattress, which is typically 550 to 650mm from the floor depending on bed base and mattress thickness.
 The nightstand height must be confirmed against the specific mattress height for the project rather than assumed from a standard dimension.
 A nightstand that is significantly below mattress height is functionally inconvenient for guests reaching items from a lying position.